-WHO: Maternity Hospital among 18 Ukraine Medical Centers Hit
+WHO: Maternity Hospital Among 18 Ukraine Medical Centers Hit

 The World Health Organization said Wednesday that it has confirmed 18 attacks on medical facilities since the Russian invasion began two weeks ago.

-Ukrainian officials said the attack at a medical complex in Mariupul wounded at least 17 people.
+Ukrainian officials said the attack at a medical complex in Mariupol wounded at least 17 people.

 The ground shook more than a mile away when the series of blasts hit.
 Explosions blew out windows and ripped away much of the front of one building.
 Police and soldiers rushed to the scene to evacuate victims, carrying a bleeding woman with a swollen belly on a stretcher past burning and mangled cars.